Robert P. Parker

 Robert P. Parker joined Rothwell Figg in February 2013, following 14 years as a partner in the Litigation Department of a global general practice firm headquartered in New York City.
 His practice has focused on complex civil matters involving technology, regulatory, and commercial issues.
 Mr. Parker has represented clients in intellectual property litigation in federal district courts and at the International Trade Commission (ITC) under Section 337.
 He also has litigated in state courts, in the Court of International Trade, and before the Federal Election Commission, the Federal Energy Regulatory Commission, the Federal Trade Commission, and the Federal Aviation Administration's Office of Dispute Resolution.
 He has represented clients in international (ICC) and domestic (AAA) arbitrations.
 An experienced appellate lawyer, Mr. Parker has represented clients before the U.S. Courts of Appeals for the Federal, District of Columbia, Second, Third, Fourth, Eighth, Ninth and Eleventh Circuits, and the District of Columbia Court of Appeals.
 In addition to representing some of the world's most established companies, Mr. Parker also represents start-up enterprises in a variety of commercial and litigation matters.
 He has been named a Washington, DC Super Lawyer in the area of IP litigation.

 As Vice Chair of the Federal Circuit Bar Association's Global Series Committee, Mr. Parker is active in the organization's international activities that bring judges, business and political leaders, and attorneys from around the world together for high-level discussions on common international economic concerns.
+He is a frequent speaker at conferences on legal and IP matters, including IAM conferences in Tokyo and Seoul.

 Mr. Parker served for over 10 years on the board of the National Council for Adoption, and as chairman of the NCFA from 2003-05 helped to manage the organization's transition following the death of its founder.
 He also served on the board of Ohev Sholom – The National Synagogue in Washington, D.C.
 Currently, he is an adviser to the Committee of Concerned Scientists, an organization formed by prominent leaders in the U.S. scientific and academic communities to advocate on behalf of persecuted colleagues around the world.